 It’s more than just the words we choose.
 It’s the tone of voice, pace, body language, facial expressions, clarity, and responsiveness that shape how a message is delivered and received.

-In the workplace, a person’s communication style affects how:
+A person’s communication style affects how:

 - Ideas are shared